analogdevicesinc/adi_3dtof_adtf31xx/README.md

     ```

     >:memo:*Note:*
     >If you are using WSL as the Host machine, then setting Host as ROS Master does not work.
 In this case, you must unset the ROS master.
     >Run the following command to unset the ROS Master and use the EVAL-ADTF3175D-NXZ as the ROS master.
     >On the WSL Host, open an Ubuntu 20.04 Terminal and run the following command
     >```bash
     >$ export ROS_MASTER_URI=http://10.42.0.1:11311
     >$ export ROS_IP=10.42.0.100
+    >$ export ROS_HOSTNAME="Your Device name"
     >```
     >On Device,
     >```bash
     >$ unset ROS_MASTER_URI
-    >$ roslaunch adi_3dtof_adtf31uuxx adi_3dtof_adtf31xx.launch
+    >$ roslaunch adi_3dtof_adtf31xx adi_3dtof_adtf31xx.launch
     >```

     At this stage, the *adi_3dtof_adtf31xx_node* will be launched and start publishing the topics ```/cam1/depth_image, /cam1/ir_image and /cam1/camera_info```.